Louise Heathwaite: Career and research

 Heathwaite graduated with a 1st Class Honours degree in Environmental Science from the University of East Anglia in 1982 and was awarded a PhD on Wetland Hydrochemistry from the University of Bristol in 1987.

 Heathwaite joined the Department of Geography at the University of Sheffield in 1990 becoming Professor in 1998.
 In 2004 she moved to Lancaster University to set up and Direct the interdisciplinary Centre for Sustainable Water Management that would eventually become part of the Lancaster Environment Centre.
 In 2018, she was appointed Cross-Faculty Associate Dean for Research at Lancaster University and was appointed Pro-Vice-Chancellor (Research and Enterprise) in 2019.

 A key element of Heathwaite's research is the concept of Critical Source Areas which can be modelled to evaluate diffuse pollution risk.
 These models have been used in creating water policy including the EU Water Framework Directive, Defra's Catchment Sensitive Farming project and the work of The Rivers Trust).
-Heathwaite held a position on the Board of Trustees of the Eden River Trust from 2008-12.
+Heathwaite held a position on the Board of Trustees of the Eden River Trust from 2008 to 2012.

 Heathwaite chaired an independent review for the Scottish Funding Council of the Scottish research pooling initiative which reported its results in September 2019.

 Honours and recognition

-In 2004 she was elected as Vice-President of the International Association of Hydrological Sciences (IAHS).
+In 2004 she was elected as vice-president of the International Association of Hydrological Sciences (IAHS).

 In 2015 she was elected a Fellow of the Royal Society of Edinburgh (RSE).

 In 2017 she was elected President of the Freshwater Biological Association (FBA).

-In 2018 she was appointed Commander of the Order of the British Empire (CBE) for services to scientific research and scientific advice to government.
+Heathwaite was appointed a Commander of the Order of the British Empire (CBE) in the 2018 Birthday Honours for services to scientific research and scientific advice to government.

-In 2023 she was elected a Fellow of the Royal Society (FRS) in recognition of her sustained scholarship in environmental science, her outstanding contribution to science leadership, and her highly-valued expertise in translating science to policy and impacts.
+In 2023 she was elected a Fellow of the Royal Society (FRS) in recognition of her sustained scholarship in environmental science, her outstanding contribution to science leadership, and her highly valued expertise in translating science to policy and impacts.